 The Star Chamber at CST Railway Station

 When I first heard the word star chamber, I expected it to be a star-shaped chamber.
 I would have fooled myself had I shared it with anyone else.
 The chamber is actually where the ticket issuing office is.
 If you have ever taken a train from CST Mumbai, you would have seen this chamber.
 However, to see the stars you have to stretch your neck and look at the ceiling.
 These are stars made in gold sparkling on the pistachio green ceiling.
-The arched room looks beautiful from the first floor.
+The view of the arched room looks beautiful from the first floor.

 Arches create an aura of it being a large durbar hall.